 Review from Randomly Reading:

 “Eleven-year-old Maximiliano Cordoba loves playing fútbol, and hopes to someday play on the celebrated Santa Maria national team just like his Papá and his Abuelo did when they were young.
 And tryouts are only a few weeks away.
 But when Max is invited to join a fútbol clinic in another town, his father refuses to give him permission to go.
-Instead, Max is invited to help his father find needed stones for building a new bridge and earning money to buy a new pair of coveted soccer shoes.
+Instead, Max is invited to help his father find needed stones for building a new bridge and earn money to buy a new pair of coveted soccer shoes.
 Additionally, Papá and Abuelo offer to coach Max themselves so he can make the team.
 But when Max learns that he will need a birth certificate to play on the Santa Maria team, he also learns that his Papá doesn’t have a copy of it.
 Nor does Max know where his mother is, only that she left when he was a baby…For the most part, Max’s story seems to be divided into two unrelated threads – his desire to play fútbol and his desire to find out about his mother.
-But then Ryan begins to tie these two threads together in the most unexpected way and that when the book becomes unputdownable.” [middle grade, ages 8 and up]
+But then Ryan begins to tie these two threads together in the most unexpected way and that is when the book becomes unputdownable.” [middle grade, ages 8 and up]

 #OwnVoices Soccer Picture Book Biographies